 It boasts that same signature spicy flavor, but you serve scoops in a bowl.
 What could be better?

 This chai spice ice cream has warming spices that are appropriate in the fall and winter but being that it’s ice cream, it also makes a great summer dessert.
-If you really want to stick with the warmth of a traditional chai flavor, try this Chocolate Chai Latte, or this crowd pleasing Pumpkin Chai Latte.
+If you want to stick with the warmth of a traditional chai flavor, try this Chocolate Chai Latte or a pleasing Pumpkin Chai Latte.

 Indeed, this homemade chai ice cream is great any time of the year.
 You can make it in the comfort of your home whenever a sweet tooth craving strikes.